Great lessons from great men

-Recently I've begun to read a different kind of money book in my spare time.
-I've discovered the joy of classic biographies and success manuals, especially those written by (or about) wealthy and/or thrifty men.
-When I read about Benjamin Franklin or Warren Buffett or J.C.
-Penney, I learn a lot — not just about money, but about how to be a better man.
+Over the years, I've found that it's fun to read a different kind of money book in my spare time.
+I've discovered the joy of classic biographies and success manuals, especially those written by (or about) wealthy and/or successful men.
+When I read about Benjamin Franklin or Booker T. Washington or J.C.
+Penney, I learn a lot — not just about money, but about how to be a better person.

-Here are twelve of the most important lessons that these books, written by and about great men of years gone by, have taught me.
+Here are some of the most important lessons that these books, written by and about great men of years gone by, have taught me.

 More than any other, one lesson stands out from the books I've read: Never give up.
 If you have a goal or a dream, pursue it.
 If there's a cause that you truly believe in, then fight for it.
 That's not to say that you should doggedly chase greed or gluttony, but that you should do your best to achieve those things that are important to you.
-Great men struggle through daunting obstacles to reach their destinations.
+Great men — and great women too! — struggle through daunting obstacles to reach their destinations.
 In everything that you do, do your best.
 And remember: The road to wealth is paved with goals.

 Do the Right Thing